High Altitude Simulation Testing

 Your doctor has suggested you have a High Altitude Simulation Test as part of the evaluation at National Jewish Health.
 A High Altitude Simulation Test (HAST) is a test to determine if you need supplemental oxygen when you fly on an airplane or go to a higher altitude.

 The standard order is for a simulated altitude of 8,000 feet, which is the same atmospheric pressure as the cabin of a commercial airplane.
-This is not a barometric chamber but rather simulating various altitudes.
+The simulation of various altitudes is not done in a barometric chamber.
 Other altitudes can be simulated (E.g. Aspen, etc.) if ordered by your health care provider.

 This test will help your doctor determine the best treatment for you.